Reviews You Can Rely On

 Analysis and Test Results

-Each pair of pants and bibs was tested and ranked using our six rating metrics.
-Be sure to pay attention to each rating and reasoning as you go along, as certain metrics may be of more importance to you than others.
-For example, if you want a pair of pants for ski touring, you won't mind if a pair earned lower marks in the warmth metric, as you probably want an uninsulated one.
+Each pair of pants and bibs was tested and then ranked using our six rating metrics.
+Pay attention to each rating and reasoning as you go along, as some metrics may be more important to you than others.
+For example, if you want a pair of pants for backcountry ski touring, you'll want to look for high marks in breathability.
+If you're always cold, breathability will matter less, and high warmth scores will be a priority.

 Worse Value